ranjith7214/ranjith7214.github.io/_pages/contact.md

     <h2>Hello there! 👋</h2>

-    <p>I'm Ansh Shah, and I'm thrilled that you want to get in touch.
+    <p>I'm Ranjith Kumar, and I'm thrilled that you want to get in touch.
 Feel free to reach out through any of the following channels:</p>

     <!-- Formspree form -->
     <form action="https://formspree.io/f/mpzgnvqv" method="POST">